mikestefanello/pagoda/README.md

 #### Inline validation

-The `FormSubmission` makes inline validation easier because it will store all validation errors in a map, keyed by the form struct field name.
+The `Submission` makes inline validation easier because it will store all validation errors in a map, keyed by the form struct field name.
 It also contains helper methods that your templates can use to provide classes and extract the error messages.

 While [validator](https://github.com/go-playground/validator) is a great package that is used to validate based on struct tags, the downside is that the messaging, by default, is not very human-readable or easy to override.
-Within `FormSubmission.setErrorMessages()` the validation errors are converted to more readable messages based on the tag that failed validation.
+Within `Submission.setErrorMessages()` the validation errors are converted to more readable messages based on the tag that failed validation.
 Only a few tags are provided as an example, so be sure to expand on that as needed.

 To provide the inline validation in your template, there are two things that need to be done.